-5.5 The differing function of our town centres are reflected by their position within London's "Town centre Network", a designation set out within the London Plan and supported by the Council.
-The Borough is host to eleven "Higher Order Town Centres".
+7.5 The differing functions of our town centres are reflected by their position within London's "Town centre Network", a designation set out within the London Plan and supported by the Council.
+The borough is host to eleven "Higher Order Town Centres".
 These are set out below: